 Ranjit Atwal, senior research director at Gartner, said: “The COVID-19 pandemic has permanently changed device usage patterns of employees and consumers.
 With remote work turning into hybrid work, home education changing into digital education and interactive gaming moving to the cloud, both the types and number of devices people need, have and use will continue to rise.”

 SEE: TechRepublic Premium editorial calendar: IT policies, checklists, toolkits, and research for download (TechRepublic Premium)

 Smartphones are also set for an upturn in 2021, according to Gartner, as users’ confidence in the market returns.

-While the number of, the installed base is on pace to return to growth with a 1% increase in 2021, the analyst firm predicted.
+While the number of smartphones in use declined 2.6% in 2020, the installed base is on pace to return to growth with a 1% increase in 2021, the analyst firm predicted.

-Consumers will be swayed by more reliable 5G networks and more affordable connectivity, said Atwal, adding that smartphones have also provided a crucial communications tool for people during social distancing and social isolation.
+Consumers will be swayed by more reliable 5G networks and more affordable smartphones that support 5G connectivity, said Atwal, adding that smartphones have also provided a crucial communications tool for people during social distancing and social isolation.